Local marine plant destruction

 - dumping rubbish or waste on tidal lands

 - burning or mowing salt couch or mangroves.

 The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for damaging marine plants and habitats, and significant penalties may apply in serious cases that are taken to court.

 Some property maintenance or minor impacts works requiring the removal, damage or destruction of marine plants may be undertaken in compliance with accepted development requirements.

-Any other destruction/damage of marine plants and habitat, not covered by accepted development requirements, is regarded as assessable development and will require a development approval from the Department of State Development, Manufacturing Infrastructure and Planning (call 13 74 68).
+Any other destruction/damage of marine plants and habitat, not covered by accepted development requirements, is regarded as assessable development and will require a development approval from the Department of State Development, Infrastructure, Local Government and Planning – call 13 74 68 (13 QGOV).
 This process ensures that impacts on local fish populations, fish catches and general aquatic health can be assessed and, if authorisation is granted, minimised.